Aran jumpers are one of the most sought-after knitting patterns, but just where did these jumpers come from, and how long have they been around?

 Seam-phobic knitters will, of course, already have spotted the advantage of this technique: no sewing!
 But there are other practical advantages: a seamless jumper has no points of weakness; while the sleeves, being cast-off at the cuff, can easily be unraveled when repairs are necessary.

 The journey of the Gansey design

-As the sweaters spread north, the designs became ever more intricate, reaching their zenith in Irish and Scottish fishing islands.
+As the jumpers spread north, the designs became ever more intricate, reaching their zenith in Irish and Scottish fishing islands.

-The estimated time to knit a Gansey sweater – for an expert, experienced knitter – is 78 hours!"
+The estimated time to knit a Gansey jumper – for an expert, experienced knitter – is 78 hours!"

-What does all this have to do with Aran sweaters?
+What does all this have to do with Aran jumpers?

-In Scotland and Ireland, Gansey sweaters developed the varied cables seen today: ropes, plaits, diamond lattices, and the beautiful ‘Celtic knot’ designs.
-The stitch patterns also grew to cover the whole sweater, like the modern aran sweater.
-But it was commercial interests that drove the final stage of Aran sweater evolution: Gansey sweaters, while extremely practical for a life at sea, are pretty time-consuming to produce.
+In Scotland and Ireland, Gansey jumpers developed the varied cables seen today: ropes, plaits, diamond lattices, and the beautiful ‘Celtic knot’ designs.
+The stitch patterns also grew to cover the whole jumper, like the modern aran jumper.
+But it was commercial interests that drove the final stage of Aran jumper evolution: Gansey jumpers, while extremely practical for a life at sea, are pretty time-consuming to produce.
 The estimated time to knit one – for an expert, experienced knitter – is 78 hours!
 Most knitters did not have a lot of leisure time in between crofting, fishing (or carrying out essential activities related to fishing) and managing a home and family.
-If they were to gain any supplementary income from sweater production, the design would have to be altered.
+If they were to gain any supplementary income from jumper production, the design would have to be altered.
 Thicker yarn was used, the knitting became much looser, and jumpers were knitted flat and seamed together.

-And if you still doubt the relation between the Gansey and the Aran sweater: the Irish Gaelic name for it is Geansaí Árann!
+And if you still doubt the relation between the Gansey and the Aran jumper: the Irish Gaelic name for it is Geansaí Árann!